 Continued diversification brings to Rich’s portfolio an impressive assortment of fully finished frozen desserts by completing the acquisitions of Jon Donaire Desserts, of Santa Fe Springs, Calif., and Mother’s Kitchen Desserts, in Burlington, N.J.
 In 2006, Bob Rich Jr. takes the reins as Chairman of Rich Products Corporation with his wife, Melinda R. (Mindy) Rich as Vice Chairman, and Bob Rich Jr. appoints Bill Gisel President and Chief Executive Officer.

-Rich’s expands offerings with the acquisitions of Celebration Foods, a leading manufacturer and distributor of frozen desserts and ice cream cakes, and VSE International, the leading wholesale bakery manufacturing company in Sydney, Australia.
+Rich’s expands offerings with the acquisition of Celebration Foods, a leading manufacturer and distributor of frozen desserts and ice cream cakes.
 The company is named to the top 100 family-owned businesses in North America by CampdenFB magazine the same year a major structural shift converts the company’s two separate business groups into one seamless, global organization with five geographic regions.